arosenmund/pluralsight/NBAD/NBAD_BUILD_GUIDE.md

 > https://www.centos.org/download/

-Boot virtual machine to CD and follow through with the installation of CentOS 7 choosing the "Creative Workstation" Build
+Boot virtual machine to CD and follow through with the installation of CentOS 7 choosing the "Development and Creative Workstation" Build and leave all other settings default.

 Login with the chosen username and password.